LivePersonInc/developer-center/pages/documents/consumer experience/javascript-chat/demo-app.md

 ---
-title: Demo App
+title: Sample App
 Keywords:
 level1: Documents
 level2: Consumer Experience
 level3: Javascript Chat SDK

 order: 5
-permalink: consumer-experience-javascript-chat-demo.html
+permalink: consumer-experience-javascript-chat-sample.html

 ---

-This demo app includes information on how to work with the SDK.
+This sample app includes information on how to work with the SDK.
 There are two flows:

 - [Unmonitored Flow](#unmonitored-flow)
 - [Monitored Flow](#monitored-flow)